MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/sentiment-analysis-flow-azure.md

 ---
-title: "Identify negative comments in a Yammer group by using Azure Cognitive Services and Flow" ms.author: v-irpast
+title: "Identify sentiment of comments in a Yammer group by using Azure Cognitive Services and Flow" ms.author: v-irpast
 author: IrenePasternack
 manager: pamgreen